daveism/ncgis-talk-2017-resources/github.md

  &nbsp;&nbsp;&nbsp;&nbsp;in the Custom Domain text box add the text for a subdomain.
 I am using `wncfires2016.nemac.org`

- > of course for your site the `nemac.org` will change
+ > of course for your site, the `nemac.org` will change

  &nbsp;&nbsp;&nbsp;&nbsp;click `save`